pagekite/PyPagekite/README.md

       --domain=http,https:*.YOURDOMAIN.COM:YOURSECRET \
       --domain=http,https:*.YOUROTHERDOMAIN.NET:YOUROTHERSECRET

-That's quite a lot of arguments, so at this point you might want to skip to the end of this manual and learn how to generate a configuration file...
+That is quite a lot of arguments, so at this point you might want to skip to the end of this manual and learn how to generate a configuration file...